Siren (Sunmi song)

-"Siren" (Korean: 사이렌; RR: Sairen) is a song recorded by South Korean singer Sunmi for her second EP, Warning.
-Sunmi produced the song with Frants, and it was released on September 4, 2018, by Makeus Entertainment as the lead single from the EP.
-"Siren" is a pop track, in which Sunmi sings lyrics about a lover whose image of her doesn't fit with reality, resulting in her ending the relationship.
+"Siren" (Korean: 사이렌; RR: Sairen) is a song recorded by the South Korean singer Sunmi for her second EP, Warning.
+Sunmi co-produced the song with Frants, and it was released on September 4, 2018, by Makeus Entertainment as the lead single from the EP.
+"Siren" is a pop track, in which Sunmi sings lyrics about a lover whose perception of her does not align with reality, ultimately leading her to end the relationship.

-The song marks the final release of Sunmi's warning-themed trilogy that started with "Gashina" and continued with "Heroine".
-It topped all major charts in South Korea and debuted and peaked at number 1 on the Gaon Digital Chart, becoming Sunmi's second number-one single in South Korea.
+The song marks the final release of Sunmi's warning-themed trilogy, which began with "Gashina" and continued with "Heroine".
+It achieved significant success, reaching the top position on major charts in South Korea.
+Upon its debut, "Siren" peaked at number 1 on the Gaon Digital Chart, becoming Sunmi's second single to achieve this feat in South Korea.

 Background and release

 About two to three years ago, “Siren” had been considered as a potential title track for Wonder Girls, but the song was ultimately shelved because JYP Entertainment decided that it “wouldn't sound as great if arranged for a band" since the Wonder Girls were promoting as a band and not as a dance group at the time, and "Why So Lonely" was chosen as the title track instead.
 "Siren" was ultimately released on September 4, 2018, and serves as the lead single from Sunmi's second EP Warning.
 Sunmi announced the song via her social media accounts on August 26, 2018: